-The SoT Creative Cohort is a group of artists and arts organizations who are exploring how abolition and transformative justice can impact theatre-making in process, content, form, and dissemination.
+The SoT Creative Cohort is a group of artists and organizations exploring how abolition and transformative justice can impact theatre-making in process, content, form, and dissemination.

 On Native Land